-If you are going through a foreclosure it is important to know what to expect during and after the foreclosure process.
+If you are going through foreclosure it is important to know what to expect during and after the foreclosure process.
 One area that is often misunderstood is the refund process regarding excess equity.
 This is known as surplus property funds.
 Our real estate attorney can walk you through this process, but there are few things you should understand ahead of time.

 For starters, your mortgage after foreclosure is null and void however any equity remaining after the foreclosure belongs to you.
 Even though you may face eviction after foreclosure you are still entitled to any surplus from the foreclosure.
 According to the law in California, when a property is sent to auction and is sold for more than the remaining amount of the mortgage, the previous owner is entitled to receive any surplus property funds.

 In many cases, the best way to receive these funds is to hire a real estate attorney who fully understands the law and the process of claiming surplus property funds.
-If a homeowner were to file the claim alone they may leave money on the table and lose time.
+If a homeowner were to file the claim alone they may leave surplus money on the table and lose time.

-Eviction and foreclosure is stressful enough, let alone working overtime to both understand the law and finding the documents necessary to gain the funds rightly deserved.
+Eviction and foreclosure are stressful enough, let alone working overtime to both understand the law and finding the documents necessary to gain the funds rightly deserved.
 Even if the amount of your mortgage surplus is not excessive, every little bit helps, and you should not give up your rights to get back the equity that is rightfully yours.

-Our real estate attorney can help prevent eviction after foreclosure and assist in retrieving surplus funds in the event of a foreclosure auction.
+Our real estate attorney can help prevent eviction after foreclosure and assist in retrieving surplus funds recovery in the event of a foreclosure auction.
 Contact Consumer Action Law Group and one of our real estate attorneys will give more detailed information on how you can retrieve surplus funds that belong to you.

-What Happens after Foreclosure in California?
+What Happens After Foreclosure in California?

 Foreclosure is a frightening process.
 Anyone faced with the prospect of foreclosure can easily become paralyzed with stress and fear.
 Fortunately, California law provides a provision for those who are facing foreclosure to ensure that any equity is returned to them.
-That provision is the surplus funds requirement.
+That provision is the surplus funds recovery requirement.

 What happens after foreclosure in California depends on what the circumstances were leading up to the sale.
 If you believe that you had equity in your property after it sold, contact us and our experienced real estate attorney will evaluate your claim and advise you regarding your concerns.
 Our real estate attorney helps property owners to understand the process for making a claim and to recover what any equity that remains after a foreclosure sale.
-Attorney collection of surplus funds foreclosure is a common occurrence within California courts and is the best solution for regaining surplus funds from an equity sale.
+The attorney collection of surplus funds foreclosure is a common occurrence within California courts and is the best solution for regaining surplus funds recovery from an equity sale.

 Our real estate attorney understands the details of the California surplus foreclosure funds law.
 Under California state law, all excess funds after foreclosure belong to the previous owner.
 This simple truth can make a world of difference regarding what happens after foreclosure in California.
 With the help of a real estate attorney residents of California can access these funds.